Zartoz/qb-wheelchair/README.md

-# QBCore Wheelchair Script
+# Advanced QBCore Wheelchair Script

-This script allows players to spawn a wheelchair vehicle by using an item called `wheelchair` in QBCore framework.
+This script lets players spawn a wheelchair vehicle using an item called wheelchair within the QBCore framework.
+Both the wheelchair item and vehicle spawn code can be customized in the config.lua.
+Players can also remove the wheelchair and return it to their inventory.
+Adjust the target system by modifying the config.lua file.

 ## Features

 - Spawn a wheelchair vehicle (`iak_wheelchair`) using the `wheelchair` item.
+- Remove the wheelchair using `qb-target` or `ox_target` (configurable in `config.lua`).

 ## Installation